getsentry/sentry-javascript/MIGRATION.md

 Before updating to `8.x` of the SDK, we recommend upgrading to the latest version of `7.x`.
 You can then follow [these steps](./MIGRATION.md#deprecations-in-7x) remove deprecated methods in `7.x` before upgrading to `8.x`.

-The v8 version of the JavaScript SDK requires a self-hosted version of Sentry TBD or higher (Will be chosen once first stable release of `8.x` comes out).
+The v8 version of the JavaScript SDK requires a self-hosted version of Sentry 24.4.2 (for user feedback screenshots) or higher.
+Lower versions may continue to work, but may not support all features (e.g. the new user feedback APIs).

 ## 1. Version Support changes: